IOTECH-Donegal/RTK/Recipe 1/readme.md

 Do some background reading on www.rtk2go.com and find the closest NTRIP mount point.
 This is just a test, so even if its some distance away, this should work.

-Our test site is Umricam:2101
+Our test site is Umricam:2101, located north of Buncrana, Ireland, roughly at 55.166N, 7.435W.

 ![](NTRIPClient.jpg)